[Feature] Salvini hosts anti-EU 'summit', as old ghosts haunt party

 The AfD's Meuthen called on the crowd to "defeat the troika of technocrats" who "destroyed our Europe", referring to EU officials who supervised financial bailouts.

-The nationalists all sang from the same hymn sheet in Milan in vilifying banks and multinational companies and in raising the alarm on the so-called "Islamisation of Europe" and on the allegedly "uncontrolled flow of migrants" - but they voiced differences on what to do.
+The nationalists all sang from the same hymn sheet in Milan in vilifying banks and multinational companies, in raising the alarm on the so-called "Islamisation of Europe", and on the allegedly "uncontrolled flow of migrants" - but they voiced differences on what to do about it.

 Last year, Meuthen's AfD attacked Salvini's League for having boosted welfare spending, cutting the retirement age, and increasing Italy's deficit.